Leica (screw mount / Barnack)

 Leica IIf with 5cm f/2 Summitar The lens is shown folded.

-Dearborn, Michigan Ford Rouge Plant Leica IIIa, 5cm f/3.5 Elmar, Tri-X, early 2000s.
+Ford Rouge Plant Dearborn, Michigan Leica IIIa, 5cm f/3.5 Elmar, Tri-X, early 2000s.

 Why are they called ‘screw mount’ or ‘Barnack’ Leicas?